AdobeDocs/experience-platform.en/help/data-governance/policies/user-guide.md

 ## Next steps

-This document provided an overview of how to manage data usage policies in Experience Platform UI.
+This document provided an overview of how to manage data usage policies in [!DNL Experience Platform] UI.
 For steps on how to manage policies using the DULE Policy API, see the [developer guide](../api/getting-started.md).
 For information on how to enforce data usage policies, see the [policy enforcement overview](../enforcement/overview.md).

-The following video provides a demonstration of how to work with usage policies in the Experience Platform UI:
+The following video provides a demonstration of how to work with usage policies in the [!DNL Experience Platform] UI:

 >[!VIDEO](https://video.tv.adobe.com/v/32977?quality=12&learn=on)